 - Overall, I’m satisfied with the committee’s contribution to [Association/Chamber Name]

 It’s also not a bad idea to have an open-ended section for additional comments and suggestions.
-And since some of this feedback may be negative (Hey, that’s ok!
-It’s all in the spirit of making your committees better), you may want to make these surveys anonymous – just so people feel comfortable being honest, particularly with their terms not being up.
+Some of this feedback may be negative which is ok!
+It’s all in the spirit of making your committees better.

 Just as you want your committee members to succeed, they want to succeed!
 Consider this midterm check-in a way to ensure that actually happens.